NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 > A summary of the paper

 The paper *Distinctive Image Features from Scale-Invariant Keypoints* by David
-G. Lowe \[1\] presents a novel image feature extractor called Scale Invarient Feature Transform (SIFT).
-SIFT is an algorithm to extract features from an image that are invarient (do not change) to scale and rotation.
-These features can be used to perform image retrieval and object recognition by utililizing nearest neighbor algorithms such as KNN or ANN.
+G. Lowe \[1\] presents a novel image feature extractor called Scale Invariant Feature Transform (SIFT).
+SIFT is an algorithm to extract features from an image that are invariant (do not change) to scale and rotation.
+These features can be used to perform image retrieval and object recognition by utilizing nearest neighbor algorithms such as KNN or ANN.

 This summary was kept short as I have been sitting on this summary for well over two weeks now with no progress and just want to get something out.
-Sorry for the berevity and weak summary.
+Sorry for the brevity and weak summary.

 ______________________________________________________________________